Limitations of Particle-Based Spasers

-Further, this conclusion is in very good agreement with the published spaser devices that do not utilize localized but propagating plasmons and semiconductors as gain medium \cite{Oulton2009,Khajavikhan2012,Ma2011,Lu2012a} and exhibit rather low thresholds, i.e., at room-temperature or in continuous wave mode, respectively.
-In these publications it is argued that low index spacing layers are used to define a certain ''hybrid'' propagating mode that is guided mainly inside this spacing layer between high-index gain-materials and metal to minimize propagation losses \cite{Oulton2008}.
+Our conclusion to use emitter-free spacing layers is in very good agreement with results from larger spaser devices that do not utilize localized but propagating plasmons and semiconductors as gain medium \cite{Oulton2009,Khajavikhan2012,Ma2011,Lu2012a}.
+These designs make use of a 'hybrid' propagating mode that is guided mainly inside a spacing layer between high-index semiconductor gain-materials and a metal film to minimize propagation losses \cite{Oulton2008}.